LibrariesHacked/schema-librarydata/docs/events.md

 ---

-A library event is an event held at a library, and facilitated or organised by the library service.
+A library event is an event facilitated or organised by the library service.
 Each event should be listed.

 ### How the data can be collected